This exciting project is led by Causeway Coast to focus on the conservation of semi-natural grassland over the next three years.

 Don’t mow let it grow

 Don’t Mow, Let It Grow project will focus on the conservation of semi-natural grassland over the next three years.
 Specifically on the management of road verges and amenity grasslands across the Causeway Coast and Glens Borough Council area.
-This exciting project is led by Causeway Coast and Glens Borough Council, working in partnership with Transport NI and NIEA.
+This exciting project is led by Causeway Coast and Glens Borough Council, working in partnership with DFI Roads and NIEA.

 It will look at different ways of managing semi natural grasslands to show how small changes in management give big benefits to biodiversity and ecosystem services.

 A major outcome will be the production of a practical management toolkit, covering all aspects of this project that any organisation can use to show the benefits and implement similar improved operations in their management.